redstone-dart/redstone/README.md

 }
 ```

-* Instead of running `pub build` directly, you can call `build.dart` to properly build you app.
+* Instead of running `pub build` directly, you can call `build.dart` to properly build your app.

 * To run `build.dart` through Dart Editor, you need to create a command-line launch configuration, with the following parameters: